latekvo/ResearchChain/README.md

 #### Other notes

-The default model is hardcoded into the `lookup.py` file.
+The default models are hardcoded in the `core/models` folder.

 # Future of this project